tvestelind/tvestelind.github.io/index.md

   <i class="fa fa-linkedin"></i> <a href="https://www.linkedin.com/in/tomas-vestelind">tomas-vestelind</a>
 </div>

-## Currently

-Working as a Senior Software Developer/Architect at [OP5](http://www.op5.com) in Gothenburg, Sweden.
-We develop a product called OP5 Monitor which consists of many different open- and closed source components in several different languages, the majority of them in C, PHP and Python.

-Unit testing is done using pytest (and similar) and integration/functional tests are written in Gherkin and executed using behave/cucumber with quite some docker usage.
-Source control, review and continuous integration are done in git, Bitbucket and Buildbot/GoCD.
-Way of working is in agile using Scrum and we use Jira to manage our backlog, user stories and sprints.

-## Employment
+## Experience

 `2016-`
-__OP5 AB, Gothenburg__ Senior Software Engineer/Architect
+__OP5 AB, Gothenburg__ Software Engineer

-See currently.
+- Development of OP5 Monitor which consists of many open- and closed source components written in several different languages, the majority of them in C, PHP and Python.
+- Unit testing using pytest (and similar) and integration tests written in Gherkin and executed using behave/cucumber with quite some docker usage.
+- Source control, review and continuous integration using in git, Bitbucket and Buildbot/GoCD.
+- Working agile using Scrum and and Jira to manage our backlog, user stories and sprints.

 `2015-2016`
 __Stormshield, Lyon__ Software Engineer

-Design and implementation of a malware detection service consisting of a REST API using Python and Flask.
-Particularly worked on a virus scanning service that used Kaspersky's SDK and C++.
-Source control, reviewing and continuous integration in git, Gitlab and Jenkins.
-Service deployment and monitoring using Ansible and Nagios.
+- Development of a malware detection service consisting of a REST API using Python and Flask.
+- Implementation of a virus scanning component using Kaspersky's SDK and C++.
+- Source control, review and continuous integration in git, Gitlab and Jenkins.
+- Service deployment and monitoring using Ansible and Nagios.

 `2013-2015`
 __T.
 Vestelind Consulting AB, Gothenburg__ Software Engineer working for Ericsson AB

-Design and implemention of a packet forwarding engine in C on Linux with the majority of the work on Ethernet and IP headers.
-Source control in git.
-Part time role of scrum master in a team of five.
+- Development of a packet forwarding engine in C on Linux.

 `2012-2013`
 __Rt-labs AB, Gothenburg__ Software Engineer working for AB Volvo

-Implementation and porting of a J1939 stack and Ethernet driver to rt-kernel, Rt-labs' own OS.
-Bug solving and implementation of sensors in Volvo Truck's engine control platform.
-Source control in Serena Dimensions and a bit in git.
+- Bug fixing and implementation of sensors in Volvo Truck's engine control platform.

 `2011-2012`
 __Dfind AB, Gothenburg__ Software Tester working for Ericsson AB

-Design and implementation of automated functional tests in Erlang for IPSec.
-Source control in ClearCase.
+- Automation of functional tests in Erlang for IPSec.

 `2010-2011`
 __Amadeus, Nice__ Master's Thesis

-Research and analyzes of cross platform frameworks for smartphone app development.
-Evaluation of possibility to get good platform coverage using only Java.
-Proof of concept for iOS native app using XMLVM and Java.
+- Research and analyzes of cross platform frameworks for smartphone app development.

 ## Education

 `2008-2011`
-__Chalmers University of Technology, Gothenburg__ Master of Sciences, Software Engineering and Technology
+__M.Sc. in Software Engineering, Chalmers University of Technology__

 `2008-2009`
-__Institut National des Sciences Appliquées (INSA), Lyon__ Exchange Studies
+__Exchange Studies, Institut National des Sciences Appliquées (INSA)__

 `2005-2008`
-__Chalmers University of Technology, Gothenburg__ Bachelor of Applied Sciences, Information Technology
+__B.Sc. in Information Technology, Chalmers University of Technology__

 ## Technical skills

-* Python  - tox, behave, pytest, prospector, setuptools
-* C       - GNU Make, CMake, gcc, gdb
-* Haskell - cabal, stack, quickcheck, hspec
-* Erlang  - dialyzer, OTP
-* PHP     - phpunit
-* \*nix   - CentOS/Debian/NixOS, bash/zsh, git, docker, systemd, vim
+`Strong` Python, C, *nix, git, systemd, RPM

+`Knowledgeable` Haskell, Erlang, PHP, Java, NixOS, docker

+## Other skills
+`Languages` Swedish (fluent), English (fluent), French (fluent)

 <!-- ### Footer